defaultroute0/NSXpolicyMigration/README.md

 # Files

 Use these in order to extract tag , vm name and vm-id.
+Then push these onto the VM's once they exist with the same name in new environment

+Then groups can be extracted and pushed next, as if groups referencetags that arent yet created it will fail

-Replace NSX-T Manager details to suit.
+ - Naturally, replace NSX-T Manager details to suit.
-Tested against NSX-T API 4.1.2 and python 3.11
+ - Tested against NSX-T API 4.1.2.3 and python 3.11

+**Note:** *The material embodied in this repo is provided to you "as-is" and without warranty of any kind, express, implied or otherwise, including without limitation, any warranty of security and or fitness for a particular purpose.
+It is an example only, to be used in non-production environments only.*

 ## tagspullwithvm.py